Introduction to Postgres Connect to Database

 Connecting to Postgres using psql –

-- The first step is to open the terminal and the login to Postgres using a command prompt with a user using the following command –
+- The first step is to open the terminal and login to Postgres using a command prompt with a user using the following command –

 sudo su – postgres

 Here, I am logging in as Postgres using sudo.
-After that enter the password of the superuser.
+After that, enter the password of the superuser.

 - The next step is to connect to a psql prompt that has the following syntax –